DrPlantabyte/DiceXp-rs/README.md

 The **DiceXp** library module provides three structs: `DiceBag`, `DiceRoll`, and `SyntaxError`.
 It also provides two utility functions to simplify instantiating a new RNG: `simple_rng(u64) -> StdRng` and `new_simple_rng() -> StdRng`.

 ### Struct DiceBag
 Most of the time, you only need to use the `DiceBag` struct. `DiceBag` is instantiated with the RNG of your choice via `DiceBag::new(Rng)` and then is ready to use.
-To evaluate a dice expression, use the `eval(&str)` method, or to only evaluate the roll, min, max, or average result, use the matching `eval_...(&str)` method.
+To evaluate a dice expression, use the `eval(&str)` method, or to only evaluate the min, max, or average result, use the matching `eval_...(&str)` method.

 ### Struct DiceRoll
 This is returned by `DiceBag.eval(&str)` and holds the rolled total, as well as the min, max, and average for the expression.